Birnbach Communications Predicts 2018 Trends

 Marblehead, Mass., Dec.
-15, 2016 –In keeping with its 15-year tradition, Birnbach Communications, Inc. (www.birnbachcom.com), an independent PR and social media agency, today issued its annual list of top media and marketing trends for 2017, which are influenced by consumers’ evolving social media habits.
+14, 2017 – Birnbach Communications, Inc. (www.birnbachcom.com), an independent PR and social media agency, today issued its 16th annual list of top media and marketing trends for 2018.

-Here are five of the agency’s top trends for 2017:
+Here are five of the agency’s top 18 media and marketing trends for 2018:

 About Birnbach Communications